Madelena/Metrology-for-Hass/README.md

 Segoe UI font is optional if you are already using Windows.
 If you are not using Home Assistant, you can download the fonts [here](https://docs.microsoft.com/en-us/windows/apps/design/downloads/#fonts) and upload them along with style.css to your /config/www folder.

-## Card Templates
+## Live Tile Templates

 TBD.
 Includes button-card templates in the form of Live Tiles.
+Watch this repo for updates.

 ### Title Card